 If you’re a homeowner, you know there’s no greater priority than security—after all, it’s not only your valuables that are at stake, it’s the safety of yourself and your family.
 However, like many Bay Area homes, yours may contain unknown deficiencies that pose an increased vulnerability to break-ins.
-To help ensure your home is as secure as it should be, we’ve asked four Diamond Certified Expert Contributors to provide their professional insights.
+To help you avoid this, we’ve asked four Diamond Certified Expert Contributors to provide some helpful hints for home security.

 In addition to upgrading your door’s lock hardware, Randy Reed of Reed Brothers Security recommends reinforcing the hinges and the outer edge of the door itself.
 “When you install a deadbolt, it creates a 1-inch bore through the door’s edge, which means the actual wood in this area is only 3/8 of an inch thick,” he explains.
 “To strengthen this area, install a door edge stiffener—fastened with two binder bolts, it sandwiches the door’s edge with two pieces of metal to reinforce the weak spot.”